DePaul University Research Services > Research Protections > Institutional Review Board (IRB) > FAQs

 For example, what if a highly respected individual in the community (say a local elected official, teacher, member of the clergy, or tribal elder) provided the name of a potential contact.
 When the nominee is contacted, the person might be unduly influenced to participate in the project because of the stature of the nominator.
 Consideration of minimal risk is likely to play an important role in IRB review of snowball recruitment procedures.
 For example, it would make a big difference whether the research involved extramarital affairs or substance use as opposed to family meal time routines or leisure activities.
 To "cold call" someone on sensitive topic issues places him or her in a potentially embarrassing situation, which should be avoided.
 Moreover, the original subject is being placed in the position of being asked to disclose information about a third party without that party's consent.

-nowball recruitment where the researcher obtains names and contact information from one individual for another one, particularly for research involving sensitive topics, is generally not considered appropriate by the DePaul IRB.
+Snowball recruitment where the researcher obtains names and contact information from one individual for another one, particularly for research involving sensitive topics, is generally not considered appropriate by the DePaul IRB.
 Using such a method could result in the researcher obtaining information about an individual that is sensitive and private without their permission.
-Alternatively, the researcher should ask other subjects to pass along flyers, emails, information sheets, etc. that contain contact information for the researcher to prevent a breach in confidentiality or an invasion of privacy.
-In instances where the research subject is not sensitive (i.e. opinions on politics, consumer opinions), a snowball recruitment method where one person provides the name and contact information may be acceptable, but doing so must be justified.
+Alternatively, the researcher should ask other subjects to pass along flyers, emails, information sheets, etc. that contain contact information for the researcher to prevent a breach in confidentiality of sensitive information or an invasion of privacy.
+In instances where the research subject is not sensitive (i.e.,opinions on politics, consumer opinions), a snowball recruitment method where one person provides the name and contact information for another person may be acceptable, but doing so must be justified.

 One means of reducing the risks in snowball recruitment is for the researcher to gently ask subjects whether they would be willing to pass some information about the study they just completed to other potential subjects.
 The researcher may give the original subject an information sheet or flyer that they can give to people they think might be interested and qualified.
-Then these potential participants can contact the researcher if they are interested.
-The researcher must provide the IRB with a copy of the recruitment item (which must include all of the same information that is in the initial recruitment script) he/she will give to the initial contact to distribute.
-If the potential subject were interested in study participation, they would be free to contact the researcher.
+Then these potential subjects can contact the researcher if they are interested.
+The researcher must provide the IRB with a copy of the recruitment item (which must include all of the same information that is in the initial recruitment script) he/she will give to the initial contacts to distributeto others.
+If the potential subjects were interested in study participation, they would be free to contact the researcher.

 The IRB recommends the following safeguard procedures if snowball recruitment is to be used: